 b) (2, 3) is on the line whose equation is x + y = 5.

 Constants versus variables

 A constant is a symbol whose value does not change.
-The symbols '5' and '' are constants.
+The symbols 2, 5, , are constants.

-The beginning letters of the alphabet a, b, c, etc. are typically used to denote constants, while the letters x, y, z , are typically used to denote variables.
+The beginning letters of the alphabet a, b, c, are typically used as arbitrary constants, to which numerical values may be assigned; while the letters x, y, z, are typically used to denote variables.
 For example, if we write

 y = ax² + bx + c,

-we mean that a, b, c are constants (i.e. fixed numbers), and that x and y are variables.
+we mean that a, b, c are numbers, and that x and y are variables.

 |a) y = 2x + 3.||a = 2, b = 3.||b) y = x − 4.||a = 1, b = −4.|